mjziebarth/REHEATFUNQ/docs/usage/installation.rst

 depending on the Docker setup).

 The Jupyter notebook server is exposed at the container's 8888 port.
 This port may or may not be free on your system.
-To run REHEATFUNQ in the Docker container, first identify a free port :code:`XXXX` on your machine.
+To run REHEATFUNQ in the container, first identify a free port :code:`XXXX` on your machine.
 Then, run

 .. code :: bash

+   podman run -p XXXX:8888 reheatfunq

+or

+.. code :: bash

    sudo docker run -p XXXX:8888 reheatfunq

-The name of the running Docker container (e.g. :code:`hungry_stonebraker`) can be queried from another terminal with the following command:

-.. code :: bash

-   sudo docker ps

-The Docker image does not contain all required data to run the analysis of the REHEATFUNQ paper.
+The container image does not contain all required data to run the analysis of the REHEATFUNQ paper.
 Most prominently, that includes the :code:`NGHF.csv` of Lucazeau [L2019]_.
-To copy this (or other files you wish to copy) to the running docker container (here named :code:`hungry_stonebraker`) you can use :code:`docker cp`:
+A convenient method to copy this (or other files you wish to copy) to the running container is the Jupyter server file up- and download dialog.

-.. code :: bash

-   sudo docker cp /path/to/NGHF.csv hungry_stonebraker:/home/reheatfunq/jupyter/REHEATFUNQ/data/

-This copies the file to the directory :code:`REHEATFUNQ/data/` accessible from the Jupyter notebook.
-The Jupyter server runs within the directory :code:`/home/reheatfunq/jupyter/` on the docker image.

-Another convenient method for transfering data is the Jupyter server file up- and download dialog.

-You can shut down the docker image by quitting the Jupyter server via the web interface.
+You can shut down the container image by quitting the Jupyter server via the web interface.

 :code:`Dockerfile-stable`